How to Uninstall ALL of jDownloads?

 Should you wish to save various parts of jDownloads yourself, details of their locations and available tools are given in the Appendix at the end of this document.
 These include the Images, Categories and Files, the jDownloads specific Database tables, the jDownloads CSS files, and the current settings of the Options.

 This brings up the Extensions Management page as below.

-Next click on the tick box next to the Component.
-This will also uninstall all of the other jDownloads extensions.
+Next click on the tick box adjacent to the Status.
+This selects all of the items

 This allows you to choose which other parts of jDownloads you wish to delete.